Bellwood-Antis High School has been awarded the U.S. News & World Report Bronze award for Best High Schools in the US

 The PA Department of Revenue is aware that a company is contacting older Pennsylvanians by mail, offering to prepare Property Tax/Rent Rebate applications for a fee.
 While it’s unfortunate that a company is charging for a service that the government and other agencies provide for free, there appears to be nothing illegal about the offer.

+Eligible participants can receive a rebate of up to $650 based on their rent or property taxes paid in 2013.
+The program benefits eligible Pennsylvanians who are 65 years or older, widows and widowers 50 years or older, and those 18 years or older with disabilities.
+Eligibility income limits for homeowners are set at the following levels, excluding 50 percent of Social Security, Supplemental Security Income, and Railroad Retirement Tier 1 benefits: • $0 to $8,000, maximum $650 rebate (homeowners and renters). • $8,001 to $15,000, maximum $500 rebate (homeowners and renters). • $15,001 to $18,000, maximum $300 rebate (homeowners only). • $18,001 to $35,000, maximum $250 rebate (homeowners only).
 Residents are reminded that they need not pay a private entity for assistance in filing the forms.
 Copies of the forms, as well as assistance with filing them, are available at Representative Jerry Stern's offices at no cost.
 Applicants should be prepared to provide all the necessary income, property tax or rental information required to process claims quickly and accurately.
-Applications are due by June 30.
-For additional information or assistance, contact Representative Stern's offices in Hollidaysburg at (814) 695-2398 or Tipton at (814) 684-6092, or visit Representative Jerry Stern's website at www.JerryStern.com.
+Applications are due by Dec.
+31. For additional information or assistance, contact Representative Stern's offices in Hollidaysburg at (814) 695-2398 or Tipton at (814) 684-6092, or visit Representative Jerry Stern's website at www.JerryStern.com.

 External links open in a

 separate page unless otherwise noted.
 External